 Old Orchard Beach is about 96 miles from Boston on I-95.
 Under two hours in good traffic.
 On a summer Friday afternoon, plan for three to four.
-Here is what to know before you leave: the route, the tolls, stops worth making, parking at the other end, and why Saco makes a better base than staying in Old Orchard Beach itself.
+The guests who've done this drive the most know when to leave and when not to.
+This is what they know.

 The Route